emiliosmith/mdef_emilio2/docs/seminars/03-Bio and Agri Zero.md

 > ###Insight Agro Zero

->Insight

 >From the concept of Timothy Morton of dark ecology, in a moment when there is no more space for growing food or there are no people willing to work as a farmer, could the build environment be used for producing our own food?
 Could we hack our buildings or our homes to have enough space to grown our own food?
 How can we reproduce the environmental services lost from the nature?

 >![](../images/agro_3.jpg)

->Are we going to live like in the future such as the one proposed by Superflux in their installation “mitigation of Shock”?
+>Are we going to live like in the future such as the one proposed by Superflux in their installation “Mitigation of Shock”?

 >Let’s see the outcomes of seminar such as “Responsive cities” I will follow that closely.